 Active ingredients for herbicide products mentioned in this article: Milestone (aminopyralid), Transline (clopyralid), Opensight (aminopyralid plus metsulfuron, and Capstone ( aminopyralid plus triclopyr).

-® Trademark of The Dow Chemical Company (“Dow”) or an affiliated company of Dow.
-Milestone is not registered for sale or use in all states.
+®™Trademarks of Dow AgroSciences, DuPont or Pioneer and their affiliated companies or respective owners.
+Milestone, Capstone, and Opensight are not registered for sale or use in all states.
 Contact your state pesticide regulatory agency to determine if a product is registered for sale or use in your state.
-Label precautions apply to forage treated with Milestone and to manure from animals that have consumed treated forage within the last three days.
-Consult the label for full details.
+When treating areas in and around roadside or utility rights-of-way that are or will be grazed, hayed or planted to forage, important label precautions apply regarding harvesting hay from treated sites, using manure from animals grazing on treated areas or rotating the treated area to sensitive crops.
+See the product label for details.
 State restrictions on the sale and use of Transline apply.
 Consult the label before purchase or use for full details.
-Always read and follow label directions.
+Always read and follow label directions. ©2019 Corteva